Going To The Dentist

 Remember, baby teeth set the foundation for a healthy adult mouth.
 They are important to take care of, and regular oral hygiene should be introduced early on to acclimate children to caring for their teeth.

 The ADA has a wealth of information on oral health for children of all ages.
 Visit MouthHealthy.org to learn more!

-The American Dental Association works to compile the most up-to-date information on the different payment methods for dental services.
-Whether you’re looking for an explanation of dental insurances, plan coverage or direct reimbursement you can utilize this ADA resource.
+The American Dental Association works to compile the most up-to-date information on the different payment methods for dental treatment.
+Whether you’re looking for an explanation of dental insurances or plan coverage you can utilize this ADA resource.

 Concerned About Your Care?

 When you choose a NYSDA member, your dentist is committed to providing the highest quality dental treatment possible.
 If you have a concern about the care provided to you, the first thing you should do is go back to your dentist.
 Often, discomfort after treatment can be fixed with an adjustment or additional care.
 Peer Review is a dispute resolution process NYSDA offers as an alternative for patients to resolve complaints about treatment quality.